 What does the leisure battery power?

 Your oven ignition, fridge, heater, and internal lights, for example, will all be powered by the battery if you’re not at an EHU-friendly site.
 Don’t forget that you’ll need to charge your phone, laptops, tablet and camera batteries, too.
 It’s easy to forget that the world has moved on since we all went camping 20 years ago and the height of electrical sophistication was a battery powered lantern…

 And yet, despite their many advantages, not every newly built caravan and motorhome will have one fitted, which is just one more thing to add to the budget if you need to get one installed yourself.

 And if your existing outfit doesn’t have one then few upgrades will make such a difference to your quality of life as a decent power source.

 8 ways to save on a campervan holiday

 The difference between a car battery and a leisure battery

-A leisure battery’s power is measured in Ah (ampere to hours); the greater the Ah, the fewer times you’ll have to recharge it.
+But, just like the good old starter battery, a leisure battery’s power is measured in Ah (ampere hours); the greater the Ah, the longer it will last and the fewer times you’ll have to recharge it.

-The downside is that the more Ah, the bigger the size of the battery, an understandable concern when caravan space is tight and weight-load is an issue.
-But this must also be measured against power needs for those who prefer off-road caravanning rather than EHU sites.
+The downside is that the more power, the bigger the physical size of the battery and the greater the weight – and both are a concern when space is tight and weight-load is an issue.

 Read our guide to caravan accessories